dohoonk/jungle-scraper/README.md

 -Features

 1.Given an Amazon product ASIN fetch.
-  -Number of reviews
+  a.
+Number of reviews
-  -Rating
+  b.
+Rating
-  -Product dimensions
+  c.
+Product dimensions
 2. Store the product info into the database.
 3. Display the product on the front-end.